When did this project start?

 This plan reflects a balanced and thoughtful approach that meets the needs of loggers, wildlife, local businesses, tens of thousands of local residents and millions of visitors seeking recreational opportunities.

 Does the project bolster forestry-related jobs?

-does the project bolster the recreation and tourism economy?
+Does the project bolster the recreation and tourism economy?

 Yes.
 As properties transfer to New York State, they are becoming available to the public for the first time in more than a century.
 Local guides are offering trips to places like OK Slip Falls and innkeepers are advertising their lodging as a base camp for accessing new state lands.
-In addition to securing the land, the Conservancy has provided $500,000 in grant funding to bolster the local recreation and tourism economy, which is among the Adirondack Park's most important economic sectors.
+In addition to securing the land, the Conservancy provided $500,000 in grant funding to bolster the local recreation and tourism economy, which is among the Adirondack Park's most important economic sectors.

-can i visit these new state lands?
+Can i visit these new state lands?